 According to Hindu tradition deities represent different divine qualities.
 Hinduism is actually monotheistic in that it considers only one absolute reality named Brahman.
 Each deity is a symbol of an aspect of Brahman.

 We follow the classical style of Patanjali Raja Yoga.
 Meditation is routinely practised for 30 minutes twice a day in satsang.
 Meditation instructions are given at these times.
-You can also attend meditation workshops, courses, and coaching classes that are held at SYVC centres and ashrams.
+You can also attend meditation workshops, courses, and coaching classes that are held at Sivananda centres and ashrams.

-SYVC is an international organisation with centres and ashrams across the world.
 We conduct our classes and satsangs in English.
 However, translators are provided for groups of a certain size during specific courses such as our Teachers’ Training Courses

 In Sanskrit, satsang means ‘the company of the wise’.
 It refers to the company of a guru or company with an assembly of people who listen to, talk about, and assimilate spiritual knowledge.
 Satsang at SYVC includes thirty minutes of silent meditation followed by chanting, and a spiritual talk by one of our senior teachers.
 We open and close each day with satsang